ui/django-thumbnails/README.md

     thumbnails.processors.rotate(degrees)
     thumbnails.processors.flip(direction)
     thumbnails.processors.crop(width, height, center)
-    thumbnails.processors.add_watermark(path, width, height)
+    thumbnails.processors.add_watermark(watermark_path)

 Processors are applied sequentially in the same order of definition.
-`add_watermark` only support PNG file with alpha channel, and the dimension must be equal to width and height parameters.
+`add_watermark` only support PNG file with alpha channel, and the dimension must be equal thumbnail's final dimension.
+In the example  `watermark.png` should be 20x20.

 If you prefer to use Redis as your metadata storage backend (like I do :):